KunFang93/NucHMM/README.md

      * `--matrixcolor(-mc)`:
      Specify the color palette of the matrix.
 0 is red-white; 1 is red-yellow(YlOrRd) and 2 is red-blue(coolwarm).
 Default: 2.

+     * `--markthreshold(-mt)`:
+     Specify the mark threshold for state-mark matrix.
+Default: 0.25.

      * `--transmat(-tmat)`:
      Specify the path and name of the transition probability matrix, otherwise will automatically save to trans.< current time >.png